theking2/kingsoft-persist-rest/README.md

-# Kingsoft / Persis REST
+# Kingsoft / Persist REST

 This packege uses \Kingsoft\Http, \Kingsoft\PersistDb to expose all the tables and views discoverd by PersistDb `discover.php` and of those the ones added to the `allowedEndPoints` list.
 If it is not on that list the api will return a `404`.
 So other data is save.
 A table or view is accessible with, GET, POST, PUT, DELETE reqeests but those can also be restricted using `allowedMethods`.
 The reqeust follow the [rfc9205](https://www.rfc-editor.org/rfc/rfc9205.html) standard with some extensions.